Edith Baird

-Edith Elina Helen (Winter-Wood) Baird (22 February 1859 – 1 February 1924) was a chess composer who in her day was the most prolific composer of chess problems in the world.
+Edith Elina Helen (Winter-Wood) Baird (22 February 1859 – 1 February 1924) was a British chess composer widely regarded in her time as the world’s most prolific creator of chess problems.
 She published under her married name as Mrs. W. J. Baird and was sometimes referred to in the press as the "Queen of Chess".

 Early years and family

 Edith Elina Helen Winter-Wood was born in Boulogne in France, the daughter of Thomas Winter-Wood, a writer, and Eliza Ann (Sole) Winter-Wood.
 She learned to play chess early in life as her father, her mother, and her older brothers Edward and Carslake were all either amateur or tournament-level chess players.

 In 1880 she married William James Baird, Deputy Inspector-General of Hospitals and Fleets for the Royal Navy.
 They settled in Brighton, where their only child, Lilian Edith, was born.
 Lilian also went on to become a chess composer.